Ontological priority: Aristotle's Five Formulations of Ontological Priorities

+Last, Aristotle explained that this formulation, which was dubbed "truth-maker" for clarity, is an expansion, or is a variation, of the second formulation of reciprocity and non-reciprocity of implied existence (or by nature); this is to say that, in Aristotle's man-statement example, "For there being a man reciprocates as to implication of existence with the true statement about it [him]" (14b10–15).
+But the statement itself is non-reciprocal in that respect; it cannot reciprocally imply the existence of a man on its own.
+That is, the statement "there is a man" does not necessarily mean a man exists, whereas a man implies the existence of the statement "there is a man."
+The similarities between the correspondence theory of truth and Aristotle's fifth formula is that both involve "matching" a statement with a truth-maker, a "correspondence, hence the theory's name; however, where the two ideas differ is that Aristotle holds truth-makers to be ontologically prior (in the fifth sense) to statements.

+Although formulation four is quite controversial, for the presumption (i.e., "thought") that persons are prior or posterior to each other is determined in part "by nature" (not to be confused with formulation two) is often exemplified in racism, formulation five is quite controversial in philosophy because it leaves open-ended questions with respect to anti-realism or scepticism, depending on whether statements are existentially caused by truth-makers (hence, anti-realism with respect to language) or whether statements are only caused to be true per se, thus, opening up the door as to whether the correspondence between "there is a man" and the physical man was dreamt, imagined, hallucinated, mistaken, etc., hence, the problem of realism-scepticism.

+Contemporary Models of Ontological Priority

 Dependence Model

 The most ubiquitous model is the dependence model of ontological priority which states that "A is prior to B" is true just in case B depends on A for its existence, as in the case where the color of a particular being depends on that being existing for the color-quality inhering in it to exist.
 An entity ontologically depends on another entity if the first entity cannot exist without the second entity.
 Ontologically independent entities, on the other hand, can exist all by themselves.
 For example, the surface of an apple cannot exist without the apple and so depends on it ontologically.
 Entities often characterized as ontologically dependent include properties, which depend on their bearers, and boundaries, which depend on the entity they demarcate from its surroundings.